markuspluna/OBXwhitepaper/Whitepaper.md

 |$105/month|Individual - $15,000
 ||Enterprise - $100,000|

+**Ecosystem Fees Associated with Ethereum Based Derivatives**
+|Writing and Executing Derivatives|Trading all Derivatives|
+|---|---|
+|$5.50+|$1.10+|

 > Citation: Paulson-Luna, Riley.
 "The Financial Derivatives Ecosystem is Old - Decentralized Ledger Technology is its Fountain of Youth".
 2020.
 ASSE 2020.

-OptionBlox also holds efficiency advantages over other decentralized derivative products.
-Most of these are built on Etherum which is a fundementally less efficient decentralized ledger than Stellar.
-The table below exhibits the fees that can be expected from leading decentralized financial derivative services built on Ethereum.

-**Ecosystem Fees Associated with Ethereum Based Derivatives**
-|Writing and Executing Derivatives|Trading all Derivatives|
-|---|---|
-|$5.50+|$1.10+|

-- *Market Accessibility*
+2. *Market Accessibility*
 OptionBlox increases market accessibility.
 Potential derivative users struggle to participate in derivative markets unless they live in developed nations.
 The decentralized nature of our system means our service is accessible to anyone with an internet connection.
 This accessibility creates open-access derivative markets.

-- *Market Flexibility*
+3. *Market Flexibility*
 Stellar's Anchor system combined with the flexibility of OptionBlox allows users to write derivatives with any asset.
 People with use cases for derivatives that are not currently supported by the traditional market can use our solution to write and trade derivatives that better suit their requirements.

-- *Tokenized Derivatives*
+4. *Tokenized Derivatives*
 Derivatives written with OptionBlox are tokenized.
 Tokenized derivatives are essential in the decentralized ledger technology space.
 Tokenization allows our derivatives to be traded on any cryptocurrency exchange, and stored anywhere.
 A user could write a derivative on our exchange, then transfer it to their Binance account and sell it on their market.
 A derivative buyer could take their newly purchased derivative tokens and transfer them to their Ledger Nano S for added security.
 This flexibility is essential due to the fragmentation of the decentralized ledger technology space.
 It also serves to further decentralize OptionBlox.

 #### What Decentralized Ledger Technology Provides:

 Using decentralized ledger technology to facilitate derivatives allows us to make OptionBlox more flexible and efficient than the incumbent derivative processing system, while still retaining a similar level of security.
-The elements of a decentralized system that are most important to us are:
+A decentralized system provides:

 - *Proof of ownership*
 The public and collective nature of a decentralized ledger prevents individuals from misrepresenting what they own on the ledger, including assets and transactions.
 This allows us to verify asset ownership, and to ensure derivatives are set up correctly.
 As a result, participants need for middlemen to handle counterparty risk is greatly reduced.